 Lesson Plan - Get It!

-Oil is often located thousands of feet below the surface of the Earth.
-So, how is it brought to Earth’s surface where it can be used by humans?
+Oil is often located thousands of feet below the surface of the earth, so a pump is needed to bring it to the earth’s surface where it can be used by humans.

 Drilling for oil presents a few problems.

 First, it can be harmful to the environment.
 Oil drills can break or leak, causing oil to spill over the land or into the sea.
 This not only damages soil and water but is harmful to living organisms that call the region home.